-Comparing the estimated 1.4 million Australians involved in personal interest learning in 2014 from all sources with various estimates of the numbers of participants in personal interest learning in ACE providers suggests that ACE providers are significant providers of all personal interest learning undertaken in Australia, and many of the participants are from disadvantaged groups.

-(We can add at least 175,000 men involved in Men's Sheds; at least 10,000 involved in U3As and at least 37,750 students involved in ACE VET as personal enrichment learning among ACE RTO providers as these data sets do not overlap.
-There are also many adults involved in personal enrichment learning in NH&Cs).
+Comparing the estimated 1.4 million Australians involved in personal enrichment learning in 2014 from all sources with estimates on participant numbers in personal enrichment learning in ACE organisations suggests that they are significant providers of all personal enrichment learning undertaken in Australia, with many of the participants are from disadvantaged groups.
+We can add at least 175,000 men involved in men's sheds; at least 10,000 involved in U3As and at least 37,750 students involved in ACE VET as personal enrichment learning among ACE RTOs as these data sets do not overlap.
+There are also many adults involved in personal enrichment learning in NH&Cs.

-Personal interest learning yields personal benefits that improve individual health and wellbeing.
-To give a specific Australian example, we turn to community Men's Sheds.
-In mid-2013, a survey was conducted of 1436 members of Men's Sheds (Flood & Blair, 2013).
+Personal enrichment learning yields personal benefits that improve individual health and wellbeing.
+For example, a survey (Flood & Blair, 2013) conducted of the 1436 men's shed members found that: